• Skip to primary navigation

 • Freezer: Wrap the cake well, and freeze for up to 2 months.
 I find the best way to freeze a lime (or lemon) drizzle cake is to slice it first and wrap the slices individually, then you can take out as many as you need at a time.
 And it takes less time to defrost.

-overhead view of a cut lime drizzle cake to show the glossy lime drizzle and soft sponge centre
+Side view of the cut lime drizzle cake to show the texture of the cake.

 More Easy Cake Recipes